La Bataille de la Moscowa: Reception

-In the 1981 edition of The Wargamer, (Vol.1 No. 15), Charles Vasey found the complexity of the game admirable, although he had minor disagreements with a few of the morale rules.
+In Issue 15 of The Wargamer, Charles Vasey found the complexity of the game admirable, although he had minor disagreements with a few of the morale rules.
 Vasey also disagreed with some aspects of the makeup of the armies, complaining that the game makes Russian Jaeger units and Russian cavalry inferior to their French opponents when Vasey claimed history showed the opposite.
 Despite these problems, he recommended the game, saying, "it's colourful, it's big, it's exciting, it's full of flavour."

-In Issue 53 of Moves, Ian Chadwick commented that "While not an overly complex game to learn, it does take a long time to play and it takes a while to familiarize players with the intricacies of the tactical game."
-He liked the unique "limited intelligence" rule, and also admired "A particular lack of rules constraints", noting that there were no restrictions on the mobility or attack capability of units.
+In Issue 53 of Moves, Ian Chadwick commented that "while not an overly complex game to learn, it does take a long time to play and it takes a while to familiarize players with the intricacies of the tactical game."
+He liked the unique "limited intelligence" rule, and also admired "a particular lack of rules constraints", noting that there were no restrictions on the mobility or attack capability of units.
 His two dislikes were too much white space on the maps, making them hard to look at during long games; and no rules about unit formations, despite a long tradition in Napoleonic wargames to define how units are presented.
-Despite these problems, he concluded by giving it a "B" for playability, an "A" for historical accuracy, and a "B" for component quality, saying, "A delight and a must in the collection of Napoleonic and tactical buffs."
+Despite these problems, he concluded by giving it a "B" for playability, an "A" for historical accuracy, and a "B" for component quality, saying, "a delight and a must in the collection of Napoleonic and tactical buffs."

 In The Guide to Simulations/Games for Education and Training, Martin Campion called this "one of the best of the monster games."
-With regards to using it in the classroom, Campion wrote, "It allows the study of a major battle at close range.
+With regards to using it in the classroom, Campion wrote, "it allows the study of a major battle at close range.
 The availability of short scenarios and rules for groups is a boon for a teacher.
 The game is big, but the rules are not particularly hard."

+In Issue 64 of the French games magazine Casus Belli, Xavier Blanchot reviewed the TSR edition and commented, "The game captures well the disorder which will quickly set in on each side, the improvised and opportunistic charges quickly prevailing over the order of the first hours: one will reread with interest the immortal passages which Tolstoy devotes to this carnage in uniform in War and Peace."
+Blanchot concluded, "Fans of the First Empire will find unique experiences here, with the added bonus of the thrill of engaging the 35,000 men of an Imperial Guard at its peak."